 Scotts Miracle-Gro grants share-based awards annually to officers and certain other employees of the Company and non-employee directors of Scotts Miracle-Gro.
 The share-based awards have consisted of stock options, restricted stock units, deferred stock units and performance-based awards.
-All of these share-based awards have been made under plans approved by the shareholders.
+All of these share-based awards have been made under plans approved by the shareholders of Scotts Miracle-Gro.
 If available, Scotts Miracle-Gro will typically use treasury shares, or if not available, newly-issued Common Shares, in satisfaction of its share-based awards.

 On October 30, 2017, the Company issued 0.2 million upfront performance-based award units, covering a four-year performance period, with an estimated fair value of \$20.2 million on the date of grant to certain Hawthorne segment employees as part of its Project Focus initiative.
-These awards provide for a vesting period of approximately four years based on achievement of specific performance goals aligned with the strategic objectives of the Company's Project Focus initiatives.
-Based on the extent to which the targets are achieved, vested shares may range from 50 to 250 percent of the target award amount.
-The performance goal is based on cumulative Hawthorne non-GAAP adjusted earnings.
+These awards vest after approximately four years subject to the achievement of specific performance goals aligned with the strategic objectives of the Company's Project Focus initiatives.
+Based on the extent to which the performance goals are achieved, vested shares may range from 50 to 250 percent of the target award amount.
+The performance goals are based on cumulative Hawthorne non-GAAP adjusted earnings.
 Performance-based award units accrue cash dividend equivalents that are payable upon vesting of the awards.